peque-studio/StoryBread/README.md

-# Story Bread

-Welcome to the **Story Bread**!
-This open-source project provides a powerful platform for creating immersive game worlds or any imaginary environments using a node-based editor.
-With our intuitive tools, you can visualize relationships between characters and events, navigate through them using a global timeline, and customize your workspace to fit your unique goals.
+<h1 align="center">StoryBread</h1>

+This is the monorepo for StoryBread, a web-based environment for worldbuilding.
+Currently the project is at its early stages, so don't expect much!

-## Features
+## Planned Features

-- **Node-Based Editor**: Build your worlds from scratch using a user-friendly node-based interface.
+- A node-based dialogue tree editor, for example for story-driven games with branching narrative.
-- **Visualize Relationships**: Easily visualize and manage relationships between characters and events.
+- Customizable table system, allowing you to visualize and edit complex relationships between characters, places, events, and anything else.
-- **Global Timeline**: Navigate through your world with a global timeline that allows for seamless storytelling.
-- **Step-by-Step Maker**: Create worlds effortlessly with our convenient step-by-step maker.
-- **Modular Workspace**: Fully customize your workspace to suit your specific needs and goals.
-- **Extensible Plugins**: Future updates will include a variety of plugins to enhance functionality.
-- **Character Design Library**: Access a vast library for character design to bring your creations to life.
-- **User -Friendly Dialog Editor**: Craft dialogues with an editor that is as easy to use as it is powerful.
+- Branching global timeline making it easier to keep track of different events and when they happen.
+- A modular and customizable workspace.

-## Tech Stack
+## Current Tech Stack

+Might change in the future, as we develop the project.

+Frontend/middle-end:

+- TypeScript
+- React
+- Vite
-- **TypeScript**
+- React Flow
-- **React**
+- `shadcn/ui`
-- **Vite**
+- Tanstack Router
-- **React Flow**
+- Tailwindcss
-- **shadcn/ui**
+- Novel
-- **Tanstack Router**
+- Lucide Icons
-- **Tailwindcss**
+- DnD Kit

+Backend

-- **Novel**
+- Rust
-- **Lucide Icons**
+- `axum`
-- **DnD Kit**
+- Postgres

 ## Getting Started

-To get started with the Story Bread, follow the instructions below to set up the project on your local machine.
+To get started with StoryBread, follow the instructions below to set up the project on your local machine.

 ### Prerequisites